What opportunities will this course give me?

 Our teaching team are all highly skilled professional staff with extensive industry experience which keeps the learning current and fresh.
 They are passionate about supporting learners to achieve their goals and continuously update their skills.
 They also enjoy links to professional bodies and great industry links for example with hotels including Lainston House, Chewton Glen, Southampton Harbour Hotel, Limewood, Careys Manor, Holiday Inn, Hilton, The Pig and Premier Inn.
 We also collaborate with restaurants including Chesil Rectory, Rick Stein, River Cottage, The White Star and Ideal Collection, with contract caterers such as Compass, and with pub and chain restaurants including Five Guys and Beefeater.

 What do I need to sign up?

-You will need 4 GCSEs at Grade 3 including English Language and mathematics.
+You will need 4 GCSEs at Grade 9-3 including English Language and maths.
 In Catering all learners begin at L1, this is to develop essential technical skills and knowledge needed to progress onto Level 2.

 All learners without a GCSE at grade A*-C or 9-4 in English or Maths will be required, as a condition of the programme, to undertake either a GCSE or Functional Skills programme.
 Therefore, if you enter a programme with a Grade 3 in English or Maths, you will be required to take English or Maths as well.